OTT JONES SCULPTURE

 Wildlife & Sporting Sculpture

-First, a miniature clay model called a maquette is created.
-Once a pleasing composition is chosen, an armature of steel tubing, aluminum wire and styrofoam is built to support the larger than life-size original clay sculpture.
+First, a maquette is crafted from clay.
+Upon selecting a pleasing composition, an armature of steel tubing, aluminum wire, and styrofoam supports the larger-than-life original clay sculpture.

-Once the original clay sculpture is completed, it’s cut into various pieces and a flexible latex rubber mold is painted over the clay capturing every detail of the sculpture.
-A ridged plaster backing is then built over the rubber mold.
+After completing the original clay sculpture, it is segmented, and a flexible latex rubber mold is applied to capture every detail.
+Subsequently, a rigid plaster backing is constructed over the rubber mold.

 Hot wax is poured into the rubber mold at 225 degrees to produce a wax replica of the original clay sculpture.
 Pieces larger than tennis ball size, must be cast hollow to prevent heat shrink as the metal cools.
 Thus, several coats of wax are poured into the mold and then dumped out leaving a hollow 1/4” thick wax inside.